 - You can start out, from a stop, in any gear except sixth.
-The system will ignore attempts to upshift at too low of a vehicle speed. - If a ratio other than first is selected, and the vehicle is brought to a stop, the transmission control logic will automatically select the first gear ratio. - Starting out in second gear is helpful in snowy or icy conditions.
-To select second gear after the vehicle is brought to a stop, tap the shift lever to the right (+) once.
+The system will ignore attempts to upshift at too low of a vehicle speed. - If a ratio other than first gear is selected, and the vehicle is brought to a stop, the transmission control logic will automatically select the first gear ratio. - Starting out in second gear is helpful in snowy or icy conditions.
+To select second gear after the vehicle is brought to a stop, tap the shift lever to the right (+) once. - Avoid using speed control when AutoStick® is engaged.

-- Avoid using speed control when AutoStick® is engaged. - The transmission will automatically shift up when maximum engine speed is reached while AutoStick® is engaged. - Transmission shifting will be more noticeable when AutoStick® is engaged. - If a downshift would cause the engine to overspeed, that shift will not occur until it is safe for the engine.
-Mostly the transmission will stay in the manually selected ratio, however. - If the system detects powertrain overheating, the transmission will revert to the automatic shift mode and remain in that mode until the powertrain cools off. - If the system detects a problem, it will disable the AutoStick® mode and the transmission will return to the automatic mode until the problem is corrected.
+- The transmission will automatically shift up when maximum engine speed is reached while AutoStick® is engaged. - Transmission shifting will be more noticeable when AutoStick® is engaged. - If a downshift would cause the engine to overspeed, that shift will not occur until it is safe for the engine. - If the system detects powertrain overheating, the transmission will revert to the automatic shift mode and remain in that mode until the powertrain cools off.